-When a person is allergic to dogs, it is not the actual animal they are allergic to, but the dander that is produced by the dog’s skin.
-Often times, these allergic reactions produce excessive sneezing and a runny nose, which are commonly seen symptoms of allergic rhinitis (AR), a disturbing condition that can adversely affect your everyday life.
-It is estimated that roughly 30% of people have an active allergy at any given time and at least 75% of people develop an allergic reaction once in their lifetime.
-The prevalence of AR in the industrialized world is increasing, particularly in urban areas.
+It is estimated that roughly 30% of people have an active dog allergy at any given time, and at least 75% of people develop an allergic reaction once in their lifetime.
+The prevalence of allergies in the industrialized world is increasing, particularly in urban areas.

-In this study, skin prick tests were performed using common inhalant allergens such as molds, cat and dog dander, mites, as well as pollen.
-Among 432 participants, the number of participants sensitive to each allergen was as follows; 24 to four types of pollen,18 to two molds, 62 to both cats and dogs and one to all types of allergens.
-This distribution suggests that the etiology of AR is multifactorial and could be allergen-specific.
-According to genotyping data of all participants, researchers found 3 SNPs in patients sensitive to multiple allergens, and 10 SNPs in patients sensitive to a certain allergen.
-For the first time, a specific SNP, rs7775228 located on the human leukocyte antigen gene (HLA-DQB1), was found to be associated with dog dander-specific AS.
-The participants with at least one copy of the C allele were more likely to exhibit dog allergies.
-HLA-DQB1 is protein coding gene and plays a critical role in the immune system.
+In one of the studies, skin prick tests were performed using common inhalant allergens on 432 study participants.
+For the first time, a specific SNP, rs7775228 located on the human leukocyte antigen gene (HLA-DQB1), was found to be associated with dog dander-specific allergic sensitivity.
+Participants with at least one copy of the C allele were more likely to exhibit a dog allergy.
+HLA-DQB1 is a protein-coding gene and plays a critical role in the immune system.